smscryptor/debian-kit/README.md

 # Orange Pi 2G IOT with Android 4.4 + Debian jessie + python + tensorflow + Intel Movidius Neural Compute Stick

-For less than 100$ you will have a performing tensorflow & caffe AI + IOT devkit
+For less than 100$ you will have a performing AI & IOT devkit

 My hardware configuration :